rafaelandrade/wmh-scraper/README.md

 If you want to say thank you or/and support active development of WMH.

-- Add a GitHub Start to the project.
+- Add a GitHub 🌟 to the project.
 - Tweet and comment about project.
 - Give was a coffee, if you like too.